 No. Each year students must make the team based on the new group of student athletes who are trying out.
 Freshman may play ahead of a senior; this is based on coaching decisions not year in school.

 Is my son/daughter guaranteed playing time if he/she makes the team?

 No. Coaches determine who and in what situation an athlete plays.

 What happens if my son/daughter violates the athletes code of conduct for the team?

 What happens if my son/daughter becomes ineligible?

-In some instances, such as failing to pass at least four classes, the student cannot become eligible.
-If the student drops below the 2.0 GPA then a travel card is issued and the student is placed on inactive participation status for a week-to-week basis.
+In some instances, such as failing to pass at least four classes, the student is ineligible per MHSAA rules for 60 scheduled school days.
+If the student drops below a 2.0 GPA, the student is placed on academic probation for 3 weeks.
+If the GPA is below 1.35, the student is ineligible on a week-to-week basis for only 3 weeks and then is dropped from the team.
 A student becomes inactive from Monday through Monday.
 Once the GPA and passing five classes improves, the student will be activated the following Monday.
 Incompletes are counted as failures (E).
 If an incomplete is changed to a regular grade a student can be made eligible before the Monday upon review by the eligibility coordinator.